waynegramlich/Fab/docs/Geometry.md

 ### <a name="geometry----circle"></a>6.1 `FabWorkPlane.`circle():

-FabWorkPlane.circle(self, center: Base.Vector, radius: float, for_construction=False, tracing: str = '') -> None:
+FabWorkPlane.circle(self, center: cadquery.occ_impl.geom.Vector, radius: float, for_construction=False, tracing: str = '') -> None:

 Draw a circle to a point.